clavichord93/vision3d/MODEL_ZOO.md

 # S3DIS

 The training settings follow the same setting as in ModelNet40.
+Each scene is divided into 1m x 1m blocks.
+Points are randomly sampled during training and all points are used during testing.

 | Model | #Points | OA@Area_5 | mIoU@Area_5 |
 | :--- | :---: | :---: | :---: |